boilercodes/python/.github/temp/README.md

 ## Usage

 Now you are done!
-You can start coding your project and run it using
+You can run the project using

 ```shell
 poetry run task start